google/WebFundamentals/src/content/en/updates/2018/04/chrome-67-deps-rems.md

 ## Remove AppCache from Non-secure Contexts

+AppCache will now only be allowed over HTTPS.
 AppCache is a powerful feature that allows offline and persistent access to an origin.
 Allowing AppCache to be used over non-secure contexts makes it an attack vector for cross-site scripting hacks.

-Per https://w3c.github.io/webappsec-secure-contexts/, we are deprecating and then removing AppCache from insecure contexts.
-AppCache is a powerful feature that allows offline and persistent access to an origin, which is a powerful privilege escalation for an XSS.
-This will remove that attack vector by only allowing it over HTTPS.

 Firefox is also
 [planning to remove](https://groups.google.com/forum/#!msg/mozilla.dev.platform/qLTTpdzcDkw/WKJeq-4HAQAJ)